scrapinghub/scrapy-frontera/README.rst

         scrapy crawl my-consumer -a frontera_settings_json='{"HCF_CONSUMER_SLOT": "0"}'

+Settings provided through `frontera_settings_json` overrides those provided using `frontera_settings`, which in turn overrides those provided in the project settings.py file.

 Requests will go through the Frontera pipeline only if the flag ``cf_store`` with value True is included in the request meta.
 If ``cf_store`` is not present or is False, requests will be processed as normal scrapy request.